tessel/this-week-in-tessel/README.md

 1. Create an issue to collect content.
 [Example](https://github.com/tessel/this-week-in-tessel/issues/10)
 1. Figure out if there's any major update/call to action/etc. we need from the community and include as necessary.
 2. Collect blog post links, projects, etc. from the community.
 The easiest way to do this is to look at what we've tweeted/retweeted in the last week.
-[Our Twitter profile](https://twitter.com/technicalhumans)
+[Our Twitter profile](https://twitter.com/tesselproject)
 2. Look at our latest hardware/software updates and note if there's anything particularly interesting or exciting.

 ### Write the TWIT

 Keep it short, and cut content liberally.
 You can find a template in [TWIT-template.md](https://github.com/tessel/this-week-in-tessel/blob/master/TWIT-template.md).

-Copy the template, fill it in, and create a pull request mentioning a fix to the collector issue.
+Copy the template.
+Rename to include the date of intended publication in the filename as YYYY-MM-DD-TWIT.md.
+Fill it in, and create a pull request mentioning a fix to the collector issue.
 Then, the #reviews channel on [Slack](https://tessel-slack.herokuapp.com/) is a good place to seek feedback.

 ## Send the email